 5. Buying Dance Shoes Online vs. In Store

 Whether you order shoes online or purchase them in a store, I suggest you first go to a dance supply store to try on some shoes.
 Since sizing can vary from brand to brand, it is best to try and compare various brands, sizes and models to ensure you find the right fit.

 Moisture is the no. 1 thing that kills a shoe.
 After dancing, I usually use shoe trees to absorb moisture and keep the shape of the dance shoes.
 Cedar shoe trees are particularly great for fighting odor!
 Unfortunately, dance shoes are not made to last for a long time due to their delicate materials and the way dancers use the shoes.
 To extend the life of a pair of dance shoes, I recommend having 2 or more pairs of shoes (depending on how frequently you dance) to rotate between dance sessions.
 This allows each pair enough time to dry out before the next use.
 Also, never wear your dance shoes outdoors as the suede leather is very delicate and can be damaged easily by any harsh objects and water!

 I hope this is helpful to anyone who is buying their first pair of ballroom dance shoes!
-Please leave me a comment if you have any questions about choosing dance shoes.
+Also, check out a video I’ve made about ballroom dance shoes below.
+Please leave me a comment if you have any questions.
 I'd love to help!